neecholaus/spotify-playlist-archiver/README.md

 # Spotify Playlist Archiver
 ## Prerequisites
-Before this app is useful to you, you need to have a [Spotify Developer](https://developer.spotify.com/) account as well as an app and that app's `Client ID` set in the `.env` file under the name `SPOTIFY_CLIENT_ID`.
+Before this app is useful to you, you need to have a [Spotify Developer](https://developer.spotify.com/) account.
+Once you have an account create a new app.
+The only configuration you need to set is the redirect url.
+Set it to `http://localhost/redirect`.
+Last step is to copy your `Client ID` and set in the `.env` file under the name `SPOTIFY_CLIENT_ID`.

 ---